 32. The big cost of your little splurges.
 By 40, you should clearly understand how your $5-a-day smoothie habit can add up, keeping you from making progress on your money goals.
 While you're out and about, use the LearnVest iPhone app as a handy reference tool to keep track of and categorize all your transactions.

-33. A favorite under-$10 dinner.
-As a bonafide adult, you should have not only a signature dish you can wow with, but also five quick meals you can whip up that won't break the bank.
+33. A favourite under-$10 dinner.
+As a bonafide adult, you should have not only a signature dish you can wow with but also five quick meals you can whip up that won't break the bank.
 And no, ramen noodles don't count.
 That ship has sailed.
 (Still stumped?
 Try one of these.)

 34. How to negotiate a better salary.
 Sure, spending less and saving more help, but there's no faster way to financial freedom than growing your income.
 Make sure that you're earning what you're worth.